 254 The impact of the bark beetle attacks is different between the three main regions.
 It could be

-255 explain through three parameters which differentiate them : the climate, de stand structure and
+255 explained through three parameters which differentiate them : the climate, the stand structure and

 256 composition, and the current spruce forest management.
 Warm and dry climate, as in the Plains,